Tamarou/Registry/MISSION.md

 # Mission

-> Empowering teachers to create and grow successful education businesses, allowing them to dedicate their energy to inspiring and educating students.
+> Empower teachers to create and grow successful education businesses, allowing them to dedicate their energy to inspiring students.

 # Vision

-> To provide a comprehensive platform that enables education businesses to seamlessly plan, market, execute, and analyze event-based programs, all within a single application.
+> We will provide a unified platform that enables educators to seamlessly plan, market, execute, and analyze event-based programs effortlessly.